mohamedeid5/booking/readme.md

+That's a mini booking like booking.com site.

-check routes folder. /routes/web.php to create admin or user got to /admin/admins/create - /users/create becuase there's no link to open it directly
+check routes folder. /routes/web.php to create admin or user go to /admin/admins/create - /users/create becuase there's no link to open it directly.